KnorrFG/markdown_note/readme.md

 # Markdown Note
-Markdown note is a tool to write notes in markdown using your favorite text editor, which can then be viewed in a browser as html.
+Markdown note is a command line tool to write notes in markdown using your favorite text editor, which can then be viewed in a browser as html.
 The html also is rendered every time you save while editing the note

 All Notes are stored as plaintext files in the directory that you provide as save-path in the configuration file ~/.mdnrc which will be